Zuricho/Ultimate_Dogma/Task/elden_ring/side_quest.md

 - [x] Return to Tanith, she will reward you with the [Serpentbone Blade](https://eldenring.wiki.fextralife.com/Serpentbone+Blade).
 (04-21)
 - [x] Reload the area, talk to her again to be teleported to the entrance of [Rykard's](https://eldenring.wiki.fextralife.com/Rykard,+Lord+of+Blasphemy) boss fight.
 (05-01)
 - [x] After beating Rykard, return to Tanith and speak to her again.
 (05-01)
-- [ ] Reload the area, she will now be in Rykard's boss area, feasting on his corpse.
+- [x] Reload the area, she will now be in Rykard's boss area, feasting on his corpse.
+(05-02)
 - [ ] Killing Tanith rewards you with the [Consort's Set](https://eldenring.wiki.fextralife.com/Consort's+Set).
 - [ ] After killing her, you will be invaded by her bodyguard, who drops the [Aspect of the Crucible: Breath](https://eldenring.wiki.fextralife.com/Aspects+of+the+Crucible%3A+Breath) incantation.